 Living in the Dominican Republic as an expat

-When planning a move to the Dominican Republic, expats should prepare themselves for a slower pace of life and anticipate having to deal with bureaucratic delays.
-Power cuts are frequent and road conditions are not always good.
-That said, foreigners can’t help but be captivated by the beauty of this geographically-diverse country.
+When moving to the Dominican Republic, you should prepare yourself for a slower pace of life and bureaucratic delays.
+Power cuts are frequent, and road conditions are not always good.
+That said, foreigners can’t help but be captivated by the beauty of this geographically diverse country.

 A popular retirement destination, the Dominican Republic is frequently chosen by expats looking to live out their golden years in the sunshine.
 That said, the island also has plenty of employment opportunities.
 Those who come to the island for work often take up jobs at embassies, NGOs, international schools and Free-Zone factories.
 Most expats are based in the capital, Santo Domingo, or close to the coastal towns of Puerto Plata, Sosua and Cabarete.

-Expats living in the Dominican Republic often choose to stay in gated housing complexes.
-These self-contained communities offer certain home comforts such as international supermarkets stocking imported goods and restaurant chains.
-Thanks to an abundance of land and relaxed building regulations, housing on the island is also cheap.
+You’ll find that many expats in the Dominican Republic frequently stay in gated housing complexes.
+These self-contained communities offer certain home comforts, such as international supermarkets stocking imported goods and restaurant chains.
+Thanks to abundant land and relaxed building regulations, housing on the island is also cheap.

 Public transport in the Dominican Republic is reasonably accessible.
-The island offers a metro system, taxis, public cars (referred to as ‘carros publicos’), motorcycle transport, ‘guaguas’ (minibuses or vans), and cross-country buses.
+The island offers a metro system, taxis, shared taxis (called ‘carrito-conchos’), motorcycle transport, ‘guaguas’ (minibuses or vans), and cross-country buses.

 Public healthcare is available on the island, but the quality of care is generally fairly low.
-Good private hospitals are available and tend to be the first choice for most expats, as standards are likely to be closer to what they'd be used to.
-We also recommend expats take out good health insurance for emergencies, especially if evacuation is necessary.
+Good private hospitals are available and tend to be the first choice for most expats, as standards are likely to be closer to what they’d be used to.
+It’s also essential that you take out a good health insurance policy for emergencies, especially if evacuation is necessary.

 Cost of living in the Dominican Republic

-Living in the Dominican Republic is relatively cheap, with the island being listed at 160th out of 227 on Mercer’s 2023 Cost of Living Survey.
-With cheap housing and cheap food, expats can live comfortably here.
+Living in the Dominican Republic is relatively cheap, with Santo Domingo ranking 167th out of 226 destinations in Mercer’s 2024 Cost of Living Survey.
+With cheap housing and cheap food, you can live comfortably here.

-From the white sandy beaches and Caribbean seas to the rolling green hills of Pico Duarte, the scenery in the Dominican Republic is breathtaking and offers perfect getaways for weekend breaks.
-The cities also offer countless cafes and restaurants to tempt and expat’s tastebuds with the local flavours.
+From the white sandy beaches and Caribbean seas to the rolling green hills of Pico Duarte, the scenery in the Dominican Republic is breathtaking and offers perfect weekend getaways.
+The cities also offer countless cafés and restaurants to tempt your taste buds with the local flavours.

 Climate in the Dominican Republic